Poya-Faraji/netflix-clone/README.md

 You can check it live [here](https://poya-faraji.github.io/netflix-clone/) Stay tuned for future updates and features.

-❗Note: This project is for showcasing design and proving concepts in general.
+❗ Note: This project is for showcasing design and proving concepts in general.
 Image quality is set to get maximum quality images on purpose from TMBDB Api, which can be lowered anytime.